larevolucia/bookwise-analytics/README.md

 ## 3a.
 User Stories

+The following user stories are implemented and tracked via GitHub issues.
+Each story includes ML tasks, actions, and acceptance criteria.

 **[High Engagement Titles](https://github.com/larevolucia/bookwise-analytics/issues/21)**
-As an editorial team member, I want to see which books are predicted to have high engagement so I can focus curation efforts.
+As an editorial team member, I want to see which books are predicted to have high engagement, so I can focus curation efforts.

 **[Engagement Uplift Prediction](https://github.com/larevolucia/bookwise-analytics/issues/18)**
 As a business stakeholder, I want to compare editorial vs. model-driven recommendations to understand uplift, so I can make informed decisions.

 **[Feature Importance for Engagement](https://github.com/larevolucia/bookwise-analytics/issues/16)**
-As a business stakeholder, I want to understand which book features drive engagement so I can optimize catalog selection.
+As a business stakeholder, I want to understand which book features drive engagement, so I can optimize catalog selection.

 **[Genre Fairness](https://github.com/larevolucia/bookwise-analytics/issues/19)**
 As a stakeholder, I want to ensure recommendations maintain genre diversity and fairness, so I don't alienate any user segments.